florianeBhz/Paraphrase-identification/README.md

 # Deep learning - PARAPHRASE IDENTIFICATION
 ## Introduction
 We present our deep learning project where the goal was to read and summarize the article : "Sentence Similarity Learning by Lexical Decomposition and Composition" from https://arxiv.org/pdf/1602.07019.pdf at first.
-Secondly, we reimplement the proposed model in Keras which aims at identifying if two sentences are paraphrases or not.
+Secondly, we reimplemented the proposed model in Keras which aims at identifying if two sentences are paraphrases or not.
 The model uses similarity and dissimilarity components to predict the class through a two channels CNN.
 Our implementation is adapted from https://github.com/CubasMike/paraphrase_identification.
 We also test our model on Quora question pairs dataset to analyze its ability to generalize.

 ## Files description
 * main_model: main file